arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ### Preparing CloudFormation Stack

-The CloudFormation stack will be deployed via a template after the stack has been created with required parameters.
-To begin, navigate to the AWS CloudFormation service and select **Create stack**.
-This process involves specifying a template source.
+The CloudFormation stack is deployed using a [predefined template](https://github.com/arduino/aws-s3-integration/releases).
+This process involves specifying the required parameters and selecting the appropriate template source.

+Navigate to the **AWS CloudFormation** service and select **Create stack**.

 ![Stack Creation (1)](assets/cloud_stack_create_1.png)

-Choose the option to use an existing template and enter the Amazon S3 URL for the CloudFormation template.
+Select **Choose an existing template** and enter the Amazon S3 URL where the CloudFormation template is stored.

 ![Stack Creation (2)](assets/cloud_stack_create_2.png)

-The following **Object URL** is an example of how it looks for use in the stack creation process:
+An example of the **Object URL** format for stack creation is as follows:

 ```bash
 https://arduino-s3-data-exporter-deployment.s3.amazonaws.com/deployment.yaml
 ```

-The **Object URL** is required for the **Amazon S3 URL** field within the stack creation.
+This **Object URL** needs to be provided in the **Amazon S3 URL** field when creating the stack.

 Proceed with the stack creation by following the steps.
 The configuration requires specifying parameters, including the Arduino API key and secret, the S3 bucket for code storage and the CSV destination bucket.

-Optional parameters such as tag filters, organization ID and data resolution settings can also be configured.
+Configure the following required parameters before proceeding with stack creation:

+* Arduino API key
+* Arduino API secret
+* S3 bucket for code storage
+* CSV destination bucket

+***For more information about Arduino Cloud API, please refer to the [APIs Overview](https://docs.arduino.cc/arduino-cloud/api/api-overview/) or [Arduino Cloud API from Getting started with Arduino Cloud for Business](https://docs.arduino.cc/arduino-cloud/business/arduino-cloud-for-business/#arduino-cloud-api).***

+You can also configure optional parameters like **tag filters**, **organization ID (Space ID for Arduino Cloud)** and **data resolution settings**.

 ![Stack Creation (3)](assets/cloud_stack_create_3.png)

-Once all parameters are set, review the configuration to ensure all details are correct before proceeding to create a new stack.
+Before proceeding with stack creation, review the configuration to ensure all details are correct.

 ![Stack Creation (4)](assets/cloud_stack_create_4.png)